GregSweats/greg-stevens-career/obsvault/organizations/hatch-epic/Web Dev Application - Hatch and Greg Stevens - 2022-05-04.md

 - **Sorry, I had trouble focusing while proof-reading this got so long.**
 - Don't blame yourself if this is long, overwhelming, or meh.
 - It's me, not you.
 I ramble.
-I type 80-100 WPM average, maxing out at 132, working on becoming the [[UltimateTyping Champion]], but a humbling ways away from the 170+ WPM needed there.
+I type 80-100 WPM average, maxing out at 132, working on becoming the [[UltimateTyping Championship]], but a humbling ways away from the 170+ WPM needed there.
 - Just call me, it can be as long or as semi-short as you like.
 - [(403) 498.6809](tel:14034986809)
 - I will give you at least three new tips about whatever may come up on the phone.